 What at first, seemed like a perfect match between me and Quuu… actually wasn’t meant to be.
 I enjoy adding my own voice to content I share on Twitter, whether it’s a small piece of commentary, a specific hashtag, or by tagging the company or individual mentioned in the article.
 Quuu’s scheduled posts include hashtags… but not always the ones I would choose.
 Quuu often tags individuals… though I usually wanted to go deeper.
 And there’s no way Quuu could read my mind and insert the perfect comment without my knowledge (though those days will probably be here before we know it).

-Key Takeaways: The boundary between your Ideal Customers and those who aren’t is fuzzy and always changing.
-If your customers find that they’re investing a ton of efforts into making it work the way they want it to work, that tells you one of two things:
+Key Takeaways: The boundary between your Ideal Customers and those who aren’t is fuzzy and constantly changing.
+If your customers find that they’re investing a ton of effort into making it work the way they want it to work, that tells you one of two things:

 - You need to examine additional use cases.
-This is a huge step and should not be undertaken lightly since it will mean a significant investment of time and energy from everyone in the company.
+This is a massive step that should not be undertaken lightly since it will mean a significant investment of time and energy from everyone in the company.
 Sometimes this represents an incredible opportunity to capture a new market segment, but more often than not…

 - That customer is not a good fit

 What began as an attempt to leverage a “set-it-and-forget-it” application quickly became something I had to manage, which destroyed my original goal of automation.
 Yet, as it turns out, “set-it-and-forget-it” was the furthest thing from the founders’ minds when they first launched the service.
 In my haste to put a large chunk of my Twitter feed on auto-pilot, I totally missed the fact that Quuu’s founders never intended the product to be used in this way.
 I only realized my error once I shared the first draft of this post with founders Daniel Kempe and Matthew Spurr.
 I’ll share a few more of their keen insights below since the mismatch between my goals and their intentions was drawn into sharp focus once I connected with them.